Emergency situations

 When talking to someone in crisis with suicidal thoughts, simply directing them to services can sometimes do more harm than good if done in the wrong way.
 Genuine human empathy can do more to help than finding somewhere to “pass” them to ever will.
 Help someone navigate extra support but ensure you hold space for them too.
 In particular:

-• help someone to be safe for now (in whatever way works for them)
+• Help someone to be safe for now (in whatever way works for them).

-• ensure people feel in control of this process.
+• Ensure people feel in control of this process.
 Taking control away at this time can cause more distress.

-• be mindful of becoming desensitised to suicide and ensure that staff working in these areas are protected from emotional burnout.
+• Be mindful of becoming desensitised to suicide and ensure that staff working in these areas are protected from emotional burnout.

 For more lived experience perspectives listen to the Surviving Crisis podcast series coproduced by Leeds Mind Suicide Prevention Volunteers, who all have lived experience of being impacted by suicide.